* Non-architecture students can opt out of Global Studio and choose an online course, or with enough student interest, an elective course.

 All CORE students who haven’t taken it on campus

-Students who study abroad sign up for this course in order to get credit for Engaged Learning.
+Drury students who study abroad sign up for this course in order to get credit for Engaged Learning.

 Prerequisite: Study Abroad office must be notified and all policies must be followed including but not limited to insurance requirements.

-This course meets the Breech study abroad requirement.
+This course meets the Drury Breech study abroad requirement.
 Study abroad trips that fall in this category will be for a year, semester or stay of at least 21 days.
 These trips will include formal enrollment in a University (Drury or other) study abroad program in any academic area.
 Students will have the opportunity to interact in the global business community on a variety of levels: business transactions, travel arrangements and interactions with residents of the host country.
 Application and prior approval is required.
 S/U Grading.